SOMAIR: History

 The discovery of uranium in Niger dates to 1967.
 It was discovered at Azelik by the French Bureau de Recherches Géologiques et Minières (BRGM).
 Studies of its potential and quality were commenced by the French Atomic Energy Commission (CEA).
 Uranium deposits were also discovered in sandstone formations in other locations in Niger such as Abokurum (1959), Madaouela (1963), Arlette, Ariege, Artois and Tassa/Taza (1965), Imouraren (1966) and Akouta (1967).
 In 1971, SOMAIR became the first company to operate the Arlit mine.
 Yet another company, the Société Minière de Tassa N'Taghalgue (SMTT) assigned its mining rights in 1996 to SOMAIR before it dissolved.

 In May 2023, the Niger government and Orano, the restructured successor to Areva, signed an agreement to extend the operational life of the mine by 11 years to 2040.

-In December 2024, Orano announced that it had "lost operational control" of its mining subsidiary Somaïr in Niger.
+After the 2023 Nigerien coup d'état, in December 2024, Orano announced that it had "lost operational control" of its mining subsidiary Somaïr in Niger.

 In June 2025, the State of Niger decided, during a Council of Ministers meeting, "to nationalize the Société des mines de l'Aïr.
 According to the Nigerien government, the shares and assets of Somaïr are fully transferred to the State of Niger".
+In September 2025, following action by Orano to defend its interests, the International Centre for Settlement of Investment Disputes ordered Niger not to sell or transfer uranium from Arlit.